GeriNZ/lendingclub/README.md

 # Lendal Case Study
-> Project by Beng Cheong and Geraldine Bengsch
+> Project by Beng Cheong and Geraldine Bengsch (First Upgrad case study)
 > This project uses EDA to identify common types of risks found in consumer finance companies lending loans:
 > - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company
 > - If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company